fbpx

 Organizing

 At YAFFED, we are deeply committed to true and deep change.
-That means that you cannot simply impose something as massive as changing the lives of 64,000 children (and the schools in charge of them): change must occur in a multi-pronged, intentional, and heartfelt approach.
+That means that you cannot simply impose something as massive as changing the lives of 65,000 children (and the schools in charge of them): change must occur in a multi-pronged, intentional, and heartfelt approach.

+• Advocacy – We’ve created relationships with government officials to ensure that bad actors won’t have the power to withhold a sound basic education from tens of thousands of students in Hasidic and Haredi yeshivas.
+We’re now leveraging this increased political power to advocate for the necessary next steps to support the ongoing turnaround of failing yeshivas.
+Our advocacy ensures that education authorities have the best chance of success at carrying out their responsibilities to regulate and enforce the law, ensuring that every yeshiva can offer a robust general education studies program.
 Thus, it is through advocacy that we believe that we can make a difference in changing the hearts and minds of those from our communities.
 All who are committed to YAFFED have in some way been connected to these communities, from being born there to living there today to sending our children to these very schools.
 We know how massive a shift it will take for some to change, and we know that law enforcement alone won’t change that.

 Combined, these approaches bring us closer every day to finally achieving our goal: providing every Haredi child with the education they deserve.